 By Fred Gardner.
 Practice guidelines governing the recommendation of cannabis by physicians were discussed at an Aug.
 30 meeting in Sacramento of the Medical Board of California’s Marijuana* Task Force.
 The draft guidelines were deemed satisfactory by Steve Robinson, MD (a board member of the Society of Cannabis Clinicians), Perry Solomon, MD (a founder of HelloMD), and Dale Gieringer, PhD, director of California NORML.
 Each had seen looming threats that did not materialize.

-The MBC has been reviewing its guidelines in response to a recommendation from the Federation of State Medical Boards that all states adopt “model guidelines” drafted by FSMB lobbyists in Washington, D.C.
-Robinson and his SCC colleagues objected — in testimony at an MBC board meeting and in a letter to JAMA— to three policies that the Federation wanted California (and all state boards) to adopt:
+The MBC has been reviewing its guidelines in response to a recommendation from the Federation of State Medical Boards (FSMB) that all states adopt “model guidelines” drafted by FSMB lobbyists in Washington, D.C.
+Robinson and his SCC colleagues objected — in testimony at an MBC board meeting and in a letter to JAMA— to several provisions of the FSMB “model guidelines.”

 The Marijuana* Task Force had posted its draft guidelines on Friday, August 25, with wording that would have required physicians to conduct a physical examination before issuing a cannabis recommendation.
 This would have meant Goodbye to HelloMD and other Cannabis-by-telemedicine services such as Meadow and Eeze.
 On Monday, August 28 Perry Solomon, emailed his staff and the 70,000 patients on HelloMD’s list, urging them to contact Kirchmayer and defend the company’s right to operate: